Architects - Protect your clients

 Forewarned is forearmed

-By being informed as to what works are 'notifiable' under the Party Wall etc. Act 1996 your client can often pre-empt any possible issues with their neighbours.
+By being informed as to which works are 'notifiable' under the Party Wall etc. Act 1996 your client can often pre-empt any possible issues with their neighbours.

-Most of the time, when a Building Owner tells their neighbours they already have a Party Wall Surveyor on hand to discuss any matters of concern it can put the neighbours mind more at ease and can avoid delays and additional fees.
+Most of the time, when a Building Owner tells their neighbours they already have a Party Wall Surveyor on hand to discuss any matters of concern it generally puts the neighbours mind more at ease and can often avoid delays and additional fees.

 Understanding 'Notifiable works' Covered By The Party Wall etc. Act 1996

 Section 1 of the Act